-Landings of skates in this ecoregion have steadily increased in the recent years, with a peak in 2019.
+Landings of skates in this ecoregion have steadily increased in the recent years, with high levels in 2019 and 2021.
 There are no TACs for any of the demersal skate stocks in this region.

 The elasmobranch fauna of the Barents Sea comprises relatively few species.
 The most abundant skate in the area is A. radiata, which is widespread and abundant in this ecoregion and adjacent waters.
 This species dominated the large historical Russian landings, but is otherwise generally discarded.